Indochina Link Vietnam

 With tax finalization certificate, customs clearance (if applicable), and debt settlement evidence in hand:

-2. DPI publishes deregistration notice on the National Public Service Portal (Cổng Dịch vụ công Quốc gia) (5 working days)
+2. The Department of Finance publishes deregistration notice on the National Public Service Portal (Cổng Dịch vụ công Quốc gia) (5 working days)

 3. Destroy the corporate seal per police notification (within 10 days)